 In most cases applications must be made in person.
 The length of visa validity, number of entries permitted, and application fee are based on reciprocity and generally reflect your country’s policies for granting visa privileges for full-time study in the U.S. Remember, the Officer has the final word on your application; his or her judgment is not subject to review.
 Standards for visa eligibility may be considerably more rigorous than the standards you must meet to qualify for a Form I-20.
 Use good judgment as to whether to submit additional information with your entry visa application.

 After you receive your F-1 (and F-2) visa(s), please notify the Admissions Office and/or International Student Services at Gordon-Conwell to confirm your plans and receive further instructions.
 As you begin to make travel arrangements, please remember that by U.S. law, you are permitted to enter the U.S. no more than 30 days prior to the start date listed on line #5 of your I-20.

 Essential Registration and Academic Information for New Students

 The Office of International Student Services at Gordon-Conwell

 Post-Arrival Guide for International Students and Families

-Click here to view the Post-Arrival Information Handbook for 2012-2013.
+Click here to view the Post-Arrival Information Handbook.
 Please note that you can refer to the table of contents on pages 2-4 to locate various topics.
 You can click each link in the table of contents to go directly to each section, and easily search for relevant topics such as "clothing," "food," or "shopping" using the search feature of your PDF file reader.